India Public Holidays 2013 Calendar

 The above list is of the most common public holidays in India, though each region or state may celebrate other holidays.
 This is due to the complexity of the religions and diversity of the people in India.

-- Real Harry Potter castle in the world
+- The most amazing casino in the world